-Cycling is scheduled on Saturdays year round.
+Cycling is scheduled year-round, weather permitting.
 It's mainly road cycling, with good trails and dikes included.
 A variety of urban and rural routes are done.
 Occasionally, multi-day cycles, such as the Gulf Islands, are scheduled.

 Backpacking may involve a Saturday night or many days in the wilderness.
 Car camps are done for hikes that cannot be done in a day.
 The majority of backpacking occurs during the summer months, but some more adventurous members may organize winter camping.
 The size of the group is usually between 4 to 8 participants.
 Some locations for our backpacking trips are: Nootka Island, Spruce Lake, Tweedsmuir Park, Stein Valley, Tenquille Lake, Tonquin Valley and Rockwall.